aradhalevy/llm-d-inference-payload-processor-upstream/docs/proposals/evaluation.md

 ## Evaluation Approach

 The evaluation will be driven by the llm-d-benchmark framework.
 It handles stack standup, workload execution, teardown, and analysis.
-In the proposal we define the metrics and initla set of scenarios.
+In the proposal we define the metrics and initial set of scenarios.

 ### Metrics